zidanfathulhakim/zidanfathulhakim/README.md

 # 👋 Hi there!
 I'm Zidan Fathul Hakim 👨‍💻

 I'm a passionate Informatics Engineering Student with a focus on building impactful and user-friendly applications.
-Currently diving deep into [current interest/domain] and always eager to learn and contribute to meaningful tech projects.
+Currently diving deep into backend development and always eager to learn and contribute to meaningful tech projects.

 ---